natenka/pyneng-book-en/docs/source/book/04_data_structures/4_strings.rst

     In [25]: string1[10:22]
     Out[25]: 'FastEthernet'

-If no second number is specified, the slice is until the end of the string:
+If no second number is specified, slice is until the end of string:

 .. code:: python

     In [26]:  string1[10:]
     Out[26]: 'FastEthernet1/0'

-Slice the last three character of string:
+Slice last three character of string:

 .. code:: python

     In [27]: string1[-3:]
     Out[27]: '1/0'

-You can also specify a step in the slice.
+You can also specify a step in slice.
 For example, you can get odd numbers:

 .. code:: python